Nocheto Help (3.X.X)

 mergelist+ <file, ...>2.4.0

-as mergelist, but add games to existing list
+as mergelist, but adds games to the current sheet

 merge <file, ...>2.4.0

-create new game as combination of all lines of all games from all given PGN files
+create a new game as combination of all lines from all games from all given PGN files

 merge+ <file, ...>2.4.0

-as merge, but add lines to existing game
+as merge, but adds lines to the current game

 sheets3.0.0